 Food may be donated and served in Sports Facilities as part of a hospitality area for the convenience of its workers, officials, etc. Under no circumstances may food be sold in a hospitality suite or provided to the public.
 Approval for these areas must be detailed in the Facility Use Contract.
 All food sold or catered in the Sports Facilities must be arranged through University Catering or Concessions.
 They can be reached at 406-994-3336.

 MSU has entered into a contract with Harrington Pepsi that provides that only Pepsi Cola products will be served or advertised for sale in MSU facilities per contract #CO3-0008.
 MSU—Bozeman will provide the Contractor and/or its beverage partners with the signage or advertising rights identified in this contract, at any of the MSU—Bozeman Food Service facilities, for the duration of this contract.
 This also applies to products sold in vending machines located at the MSU—Bozeman Athletics Department.
-This is not applicable to products sold in vending machines at MSU—Bozeman, products sold at the Hedge Hog Convenience Store and products sold at the MSU Bookstore.
+This is not applicable to products sold in vending machines at MSU—Bozeman, and products sold at the MSU Bookstore.
 All users will be required to comply with the terms and conditions of this agreement

+Groups bringing in outside food and samples for events such as tradeshows must complete a Temporary Food vendor Application and have it approved by the University Sanitarian.

 305.00 Alcohol Policy for Events with Alcoholic Beverage Service